git-cola/git-cola/share/doc/git-cola/relnotes.rst

 * vim-style `h,j,k,l` navigation shortcuts were added to the DAG widget.

-* `git-dag` no longer prompts for files when diffing commits if the text field contains paths.
+* `git dag` no longer prompts for files when diffing commits if the text field contains paths.

 * General user interface and performance improvements.